 The lack of arts education is increasing as budgeting has severely limited or wholly abandoned arts education.
 This is especially an issue in low-income communities.
 An arts education can keep students engaged in school and therefore foster a positive community.
 Additionally, when a school has an arts education program, higher attendance rates are reported, which correlates with lower crime rates and fewer school infractions.
 Although severely overlooked, arts education can be a defining factor in your community’s positive unity and engagement.

-Learn more about how you can support arts education here.
+Learn more about how you can help communities gain access to and arts education here.